 You can change an individual blog post's author in the post's settings.

 - In the left panel, click your Blog Page.

 - Click the blog post, and then click Edit.
 If your site is on version 7.1, click in the top-right corner after clicking Edit.

 - Choose from the list of names that you've added to your site.

-- Tap Pages, then tap the Blog Page, then tap the blog post.
+- Tap Pages, tap the Blog Page, then tap the blog post.

 - Under Options, tap Author.